 Most popular features of Spring Temple Buddha: The lotus-shaped pedestal also houses a monastery.

 Wherever they are located these statues have served as a major tourist attraction in the region.
 Moreover, there are plenty of other things to explore around them.
-Make sure that you tick them all off your bucket list!
+Make sure that you tick them all off your bucket list this year so that you have more unique historical statues in the world to see with your loved ones in the coming year!